andriSyazwan/Encoder/README.md

     - Extend the scanner to accept files, encode the text within the file, and output a file with the encoded text.
 This will enhance the usability of the application for batch processing.

 ## Appendix
+### For The Developers From DXC Grading Me
+This project was an intriguing puzzle that I thoroughly enjoyed solving.
+I took the opportunity to merge OOP principles with a Data Structures and Algorithms challenge, turning it into a delightful coding adventure.
+Here's a quick rundown of the journey:

+- **Planning**: 2 hours of strategizing (and a bit of daydreaming)
+- **Developing Test Cases**: 3 hours of rigorous testing (and debugging)
+- **Implementation**: 1 hour of focused coding (with coffee breaks, of course)
+- **Setting Up the Repository**: 2 hours of organizing and beautifying this page (because who doesn't love a well-organized project?)

+In total, this project represents about 8-10 hours of dedication, perseverance, and a sprinkle of humor.
+I hope you appreciate the effort that went into this, and I look forward to the possibility of joining your team.
+Thank you for considering my application.

+P.S.
+If you need someone who can code with a smile and solve problems with a touch of fun, I'm your person.
+Let's decode some great solutions together!
 ### Notes
 ![Problem Brief Notes](Problem%20Brief%20Notes.png)
 ![Features and Functionality Notes](Features%20and%20Functionality%20notes.png)